AlBannaTechno/OsamaAlBannaCV/readme.md

   * `Calculate Area With (x,y) points by divide it as triangles`
   * Demonstrate Very Complex Topics In Functional Programming , with javascript

+### Private Projects
-#### Some projects can not published as a public repository to github now so i will provide a preview for those projects
+  * Some projects can not published as a public repository to github now so i will provide a preview for those projects

-#### Private Project Previews in details
   * Every project link leads to preview `video` on mega cloud provider

+### Projects Previews
 ##### [PHP CMS](https://mega.nz/#F!SxokwCzJ!k1LbVXZuluso6IKNfYsiVA)
   * Content Management System
   * Technologies